Topological quantum field theory for dormant opers: Extended spin structures on twisted curves

-of natural transformations compatible with each other (hence, $\mfa_S$ coincides with the identity natural transformation). \item[(iv)] Let $g$, $r$ be nonnegative integers with $2g-2+r >0$ and $S$ a $k$-scheme.
-A {\bf pointed stable $(Z, \delta)$-spin curve of type $(g,r)$} over $S$ is an $r$-pointed $(Z, \delta)$-spin curve $\mbX^\bigstar$ over $S$ whose underlying pointed nodal curve is a pointed stable curve of type $(g,r)$. \end{itemize} \ede In the way of Definition \ref{y03f5D} above, $r$-pointed $(Z, \delta)$-spin curves form a $2$-category.
+compatible with each other (hence, $\mfa_S$ coincides with the identity natural transformation). \item[(iv)] Let $(g, r)$ be a pair of nonnegative integers with $2g-2+r >0$ and $S$ a $k$-scheme.
+A {\bf pointed stable $(Z, \delta)$-spin curve of type $(g,r)$} over $S$ is an $r$-pointed $(Z, \delta)$-spin curve over $S$ whose underlying pointed nodal curve defines a pointed stable curve of type $(g,r)$. \end{itemize} \ede \SSP

+By Definition \ref{y03f5D} above, $r$-pointed $(Z, \delta)$-spin curves form a $2$-category.
 It is verified that this $2$-category is equivalent to the ($1$-)category fibered in groupoids over $\mfS \mfc \mfh_{/k}$ whose fiber over $S \in \mr{Ob} (\mfS \mfc \mfh_{/k})$ forms the groupoid classifying $r$-pointed $(Z,\delta)$-spin curves over $S$ and $2$-isomorphism classes of ($1$-)morphisms between them.
-(Indeed, since all $2$-morphisms are invertible, the result of ~\cite{AV}, Lemma 4.2.3 implies that any $1$-morphism in that $2$-category cannot have nontrivial automorphisms.)
+Indeed, since all $2$-morphisms are invertible, ~\cite[Lemma 4.2.3]{AV} implies that any $1$-morphism in that $2$-category does not have nontrivial automorphisms.
 Thus, for each pair of nonnegative integers $(g,r)$ with $2g-2+r >0$, we obtain the ($1$-)category

 consisting of pointed stable $(Z,\delta)$-spin curves of type $(g,r)$ over $k$-schemes.
-The assignment $\mbX^\bigstar := (X^\bigstar, \mfX^\bigstar, \gamma, \pi_\mcG : \mcG_{Z, \delta} \migi \mfX)$ $\mapsto X^\bigstar$ determines a functor
+The assignment $\mbX := (\msX, \msX^\mr{tw}, \gamma, \pi_\mcG : \mcG \migi \mfX)$ $\mapsto \msX$ determines a functor